-F = Fair Value When fair value for financial assets and The authority uses the Measureme liabilities cannot be measured based on discounted cash flow model to nts quoted prices in active markets (i.e. level measure the fair value of some 1 inputs), their fair value is measured of its investment properties. using valuation techniques (e.g. quoted prices for similar assets or liabilities in Significant unobservable inputs active markets or the discounted cash used include management flow model).
-Where possible, the inputs assumptions regarding rent to these valuation techniques are based levels, vacancy levels and on observable data, but where this is not discount rates. possible judgement is required in establishing fair values including Significant changes in any of unobservable inputs.
-These judgements these unobservable inputs typically include considerations such as would result in lower or higher uncertainty and risk.
-However, changes in fair value measurement. assumptions used could affect the fair value of the authority's assets and liabilities.
+When fair value for financial assets and liabilities cannot be measured based on quoted prices in active markets (i.e. level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or the discounted cash flow model).
+Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values including unobservable inputs.
+These judgements typically include considerations such as uncertainty and risk.
+However, changes in assumptions used could affect the fair value of the authority's assets and liabilities.

 Where level 1 inputs are not available the authority employs relevant experts to identify the most appropriate valuation techniques to determine fair value (for example for investment properties the external valuer).

-If lower demand is reflected in , yield (slower moving / more Investment Properties - Variation to vacancies) then a 10% Unobservable Income movement would lead to a drop Unobservable inputs such as rents, in value of £0.746m. vacancy levels and discounts have been used in the valuation of £8.205m of our Including a 10% decrease in investment properties. rents receivable means the drop The portfolio consists of local in value totals £1.496m. commercial/industrial units with no significant holding of shops or other retail space.
-However the units may be impacted by the current COVID19 pandemic caused by lack of demand within the wider economy.
-This list dasa not include accets and liabilities that have be an equilad at fair value beard on a
+Investment Properties - Variation to Unobservable Income

+Unobservable inputs such as rents, vacancy levels and discounts have been used in the valuation of £8.4m of our investment properties.

+The portfolio consists of local commercial/industrial units with no significant holding of shops or other retail space.
+However the units may be impacted by a lack of demand due to the inflationary pressures being experienced in the wider economy.